 On the first day your child should come prepared with stationery.
-Books and planners will be issued by subject teachers and form tutors.
+Books will be issued by subject teachers and form tutors.
 Your child will not need to bring their PE kit the first day.

 We discourage pupils from bringing mobile phones to school.
 Mobile phones are valuable items and the school cannot be held responsible for damage or loss.
 However, if you particularly feel that you wish your child to bring their mobile phone to school then they must be switched off and in the bottom of their bags.
 (In an emergency, pupils can use the main offices to phone home)